saturneric/GpgFrontend-Manual/src/content/docs/advanced/portable-mode.md

 - **Portable**: everything stays in the program's own folder.

 Pick the portable one and unpack it wherever you want it, such as onto a USB drive.
-That is all there is to it.
+That is all you need to do.

 :::note[Changed in v2.2.2]